Meningococcal B Vaccine

 Interactions with Other Treatments

-Some immunosuppressants may affect vaccine efficacy.
+Some immunosuppressants may affect the efficacy of the vaccine.

 Main Interactions:

-• Immunosuppressants: may reduce vaccine effectiveness
+• Immunosuppressants: May reduce vaccine effectiveness

 Effectiveness and Evidence